Protecting against the rise in home theft and burglary | News | Brit

 • Social media offers insight into when homes are unoccupied and what valuables are on display.
 75% of convicted burglars have said social media and platforms like Google Street View play an important role in how they plan on breaking into a home.

-Our claims data shows a particular increase in cases where alarms weren’t set, properties were listed for sale, or dressing rooms were left with high-value items visible.
+• Where alarms weren’t set, properties were listed for sale, or dressing rooms were left with high-value items visible.

 What’s attractive to thieves and how are homes being targeted?